AmasaDelano/dungeon-land/markdown/06_06_Ranger.md

 When you **keep still in natural surroundings**, enemies never spot you until you make a movement.

-### Man’s Best Friend
+### Man's Best Friend

-When you **allow your animal companion to take a blow that was meant for you**, the damage is negated and your animal companion’s ferocity becomes 0.
-If its ferocity is already 0 you can’t use this ability.
+When you **allow your animal companion to take a blow that was meant for you**, the damage is negated and your animal companion's ferocity becomes 0.
+If its ferocity is already 0 you can't use this ability.
 When you have a few hours of rest with your animal companion its ferocity returns to normal.

 ### Blot Out the Sun